 How to write a consulting business plan

 If you want to work as a consultant, you'll need a plan.
-But most business plan templates were written for retailers, manufacturers and other employers – not consultants.
 Here's how to create one just for you.

 Consultants do things differently

 If you’re a self-employed consultant your work isn't like other forms of business.
 Unlike retailers or manufacturers, you're not making and/or selling tangible products.
 And unlike service companies, you're not employing a team of people to provide solutions.

 Remember you’re not not just selling your time.
 As a consultant, you will be paid for the skills, knowledge and abilities you've developed over your career.

 We have some useful background reading about the benefits of becoming a consultant or contractor, which will help explain how such businesses work.
 But having decided to become a consultant, what's the next step?

 Like all new small businesses, you'll need a plan.
 That plan will have to cover funding, growth, pay rates, expenses, marketing, equipment costs, training and qualifications.
 It will also have to cover your goals, and the strategy you'll use to reach them.